Destination Guide

 Official help exists where visitors actually need it

-One underrated part of Taipei's official tourism setup is that visitor information centres are placed where first-time visitors naturally get stressed: transport hubs and busy visitor districts.
+One underrated part of Taipei’s official tourism setup is that visitor information centres are placed where first-time visitors naturally feel stressed: transport hubs and busy visitor districts.
 The official service-centre page lists locations such as Taipei Main Station, Ximen, Songshan Airport, and Airport MRT Taipei Main Station.

-• after arrival
+- after arrival

-• during transfers
+- during transfers

-• when deciding what to do next
+- when deciding what to do next

 Realistic expectations and what to double-check